-Select Static IP Address (default) if you want to assign a static or fixed IP address to the Access Point.
-Then complete the following:
+Select Static IP Address (default) if you want to assign a static or fixed IP address to the Access Point and then complete the following:

-IP Address.
+• Local IP Address.
 The IP address must be unique to your network.
 The default IP address is 192.168.1.245.